Mike Meyers (outfielder): High school

-Minor leagues
+Professional career

 Meyers was drafted in the 12th round of the 2012 Major League Baseball draft as a middle infielder.
 The Red Sox agree to pay him a large amount of money to attend school when he was finished with his baseball career.

 He began his professional career in 2012 at the age of 18 with the Gulf Coast Red Sox of the Rookie Gulf Coast League, batting .337 in 30 games while playing second base and shortstop.
 In August 2012, Meyers led the Gulf Coast League with a .443 batting average.
-In 2013, Meyers moved to the outfield and played for both the Gulf Coast Red Sox and the Lowell Spinners of the Class A-Short Season New York-Penn League, but appeared in only 28 games due to injuries.
+In 2013, Meyers moved to the outfield and played for both the GCL Red Sox and the Lowell Spinners of the Low-A New York-Penn League, but appeared in only 28 games due to injuries.

 In 2014, Meyers again played for the Lowell Spinners.
 His 9 triples led the NY-Penn League, and set a new Lowell Spinners record.
 In August 2014 he was Gulf Coast League Player of the Month.
 That same month, on August 25, he hit three triples in one game—a rare feat that has taken place only 15 times in major league history since the start of World War II.

-In 2015, Meyers played for the Greenville Drive of the Class A South Atlantic League, and for the Salem Red Sox of the Class A+ Carolina League, and stole 14 bases in 16 attempts.
+In 2015, Meyers played for the Greenville Drive of the Single-A South Atlantic League, and for the Salem Red Sox of the High-A Carolina League, and stole 14 bases in 16 attempts.
 He batted .296 for Greenville, tied for 6th in the South Atlantic League.
 In July 2015, he was Red Sox Minor League Base Runner of the Month.